-Since 2018, certain Special expenditure (→ USP) such as donations or church contributions must be notified automatically by the relevant organisation to the fiscal authorities.
+Since 2018, certain special expenses (→ USP) such as donations or church contributions must be notified automatically by the relevant organisation to the fiscal authorities.
 This means that from assessment year 2017, such special expenses will also be included in an automatic tax equalisation.
 In order for this to happen, the relevant organisation (e.g. the institution receiving the benefit of the donation) must hold the relevant person’s details (forename, surname, date of birth) and there must be no prohibition on the transfer of the data.
-Detailed information on the topic of "Deducting donations (NEW)" can also be found at oesterreich.gv.at.
+Detailed information on the topic of "Taxation of associations and deductibility of donations" can also be found at oesterreich.gv.at.

 You can check via FinanzOnline that the organisation has reported the correct amounts to the tax office.
 They are also listed on the income tax assessment.

-Pensioners who receive only a small pension and hence pay no salary tax no longer need to submit an application for the payment of the SV repayment.
-As part of the ‘employee assessment without application’ process, they will receive back a proportion of their social security contributions during the second half of the following year.
+Pensioners who receive only a small pension and hence pay no wage tax no longer need to submit an application for the payment of the SV repayment.
+As part of the "employee assessment without application" process, they will receive back a proportion of their social security contributions during the second half of the following year.
 The maximum amount is 110 Euro a year (300 Euro from the 2020 assessment).
 If the pensioner receives a tax-free compensatory allowance, this is balanced against the SV repayment.